 Holmen is endeavouring to minimise the impact of cutbacks and reorganisation, both for individual employees and for the communities affected.
 This includes assistance in finding new jobs and training.

 As a major employer, Holmen takes part in local activities in many locations.
 This participation ranges from representation in various research contexts and in municipal marketing companies to scholarship activities.

 Holmen supports a number of locally based clubs in places where the company has operations.
-The Group also supports MODO Hockey, IFK Norrköping and Sweden's Young Investors.
+The Group also cooperates with MODO Hockey, IFK Norrköping, Livrustkammaren (The Royal Armoury Museum) and Sweden's Young Investors.